BromeRST/find-gotchi/scripts/parcelCoreComparison/README.md

 🔍 Missing Data:
   • Missing on Polygon: 50
-  • Missing on Base Sepolia: 0
+  • Missing on Base: 0

 📋 Discrepancies by Field:
   • coordinateX: 45 discrepancies